jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br> I am not facing any problems right now with the task I am working on. <br>

 Brandon: <br>
-What did you do yesterday? <br>
+What did you do yesterday? <br> Discussed with team members what should be included in the meetings collection and finished the modal.
-What are you planning to do today? <br>
-Any problems you are facing? <br>
+What are you planning to do today? <br>Implement the ability to send the meeting date to firebase finish the modal Any problems you are facing? <br>Trying to review some of the javascript that we worked on in class because I had some problems sending the values to Firebase

 **Sprint Review**: